- Investment Specialist

 Below, we highlight three examples of our engagement:

-We expect the labelled bond market to keep growing rapidly, given the nascent stage of the sustainable debt market, the continuing establishment of carbon reduction commitments by corporations and governments and increased demand from investors.
+We expect the labelled-bond market to keep growing, given the continuing establishment of carbon-reduction commitments by corporations and governments and increased demand from investors.
 This evolution will pose challenges for investors using an ESG or impact lens.

-While regulation in the labelled bond market is currently lacking, we expect the proposed European Green Bond Standard — if implemented — to increase the transparency and robustness of green issues.
-This may lead to a new gold standard for green bonds, pressuring issuers to obtain the label.
-The same principles could also be used to develop a social and sustainable bond standard, leading to greater uniformity across sustainable debt issuance.
-Conversely, the European Green Bond Standard could reduce the appeal of existing green bonds which don’t meet the proposed standard.
+While robust regulation in the relatively new labelled-bond market remains lacking, the EU’s European Green Bond Standard — a voluntary, high-quality standard for green bonds due to be implemented in December 2024 — should increase the transparency and robustness of green issues.
+The same principles could also be used to develop a social and sustainability bond standard, leading to greater uniformity across sustainable debt issuance.
+Conversely, the European Green Bond Standard could reduce the appeal of existing green bonds that don’t meet the standard.
 This could create a “haves versus have-nots” pricing dynamic, incentivise stronger, more ambitious terms and support the transition to a sustainable future.

-Irrespective of regulation, we believe that it is essential for responsible asset owners to have a robust framework for analysing labelled issuance and that this will ultimately help to establish more robust ESG standards in the market and increase the likelihood of generating real-world impact.
+Irrespective of regulation, we believe that it is essential for responsible asset owners to have a robust framework for analysing labelled issuance and that this will ultimately help to establish higher ESG standards in the market and increase the likelihood of generating real-world impact.

 1Bloomberg NEF, Bloomberg LP.
 Includes green, social, sustainability and sustainability-linked bonds as determined by Bloomberg.
 Excludes municipal bonds and asset-backed securities. | 2Barclays Research.